Your AI agent installs packages.

 Same commands — SafeInstall in front.

-Also supported: safeinstall init, safeinstall --json …, and project installs that resolve direct deps from lockfiles (pnpm / npm).
+Start with safeinstall init (config + guard hooks + trust baseline in one run).
+Also supported: safeinstall --json … and project installs that resolve direct deps from lockfiles (pnpm / npm).

 Five lines of YAML.
 Policy on every pull request.